AnkitRajCode/get-node-app-templates/README.md

 The existing templates may suck but guess what? you can make em' better ;)

+You can also add your own templates but make sure they don't exists already.
+Read the (`app template guidelines`)[].

 # Contributing to get-node-app-templates
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: